Reviews You Can Rely On

 While the all-natural allure of charcoal might be viewed as a more sustainable option than propane, these grills tend to burn through coals pretty quickly.
 This is an important factor to consider when choosing a grill, particularly considering the cost of replacement fuel.
 Classic charcoal briquettes are the most common, but we recommend all-natural lump charcoal, which may be harder to start but burns hotter and offers a higher-quality flavor without any additives or chemicals.
 While none of our current portable grill models utilize pellets, we can attest from previous testing periods that pellets are generally sold in 20-pound bags and cost a bit more than a similar-sized bag of charcoal, but they are dense and efficient.
 In our previous rounds of testing, we found that we could cook at least five times as long with a standard bag of pellets, including an all-day smoke or two.

 Grill size isn't necessarily tied to value — in fact, some of the smallest grills in our review are among some of the most expensive.
 When considering carrying dimensions, grilling surface, and overall performance, the more average-sized grills tend to fall into a more reasonable price bracket.
 There is a broad range of prices in this category, but a few of the lower-priced models stand out.
 The Elite Gourmet 12" Electric is one of the most affordable options we tested.
 It easily sears meat, offers a ton of wind resistance, and its compact size makes it perfect for the countertop or picnic table (when electricity is available), and is easy to store inside your camper.
 The Cuisinart Grillster has the power you need to sear steaks, but due to its lower-end price point, it lacks the overall control of better grills.
-Cuisinart steps it up with the CGG-306 Chef's Style that offers a ton of output power combined with the control of two separate burners that provide low-high settings.
+Cuisinart steps it up with the CGG-306 Chef's Style, which offers a ton of output power plus the control of two separate burners that each provide low-high settings.
 The Char-Broil Grill2Go is slightly more expensive but cooks with the quality of an infrared burner and includes additional features like a thermometer built into the lid.
 If you're looking for a larger propane grill, the Weber Traveler is a greater investment but offers a luxurious grilling experience that's on par with many non-portable patio grills.

 portable grill - lining up grills side-by-side to test the backyard ultra-classics...